Summary:

 - Can skew pageview metrics but rarely affect engagement or conversion.

-Pro tip: Treat LLM crawlers like new search bots — worthy of optimization, not blocking.
-Ensure metadata, schema, and content freshness are prioritized.
+Pro tip: Treat LLM crawlers like new search bots — worth optimizing for, not blocking.

 - Arrive in short bursts triggered by a specific user query.